 Cultivating a new habit can be a little sticky at first, no matter what that habit is.
-So here are a few suggestions to get you started on the right path:
+So, if you’re ready to start journaling, here are a few suggestions to get you started on the right path:

 Choose a spot in your home that makes you feel happy and comfortable.
 This could be by the window with natural light, on your cozy couch, or at your desk surrounded by your houseplants.

 Make sure you’re in a good headspace before you start happy journaling.
 This could mean taking a few deep breaths, listening to calming music, or reading something motivational.

 If you’re feeling stuck, look for happy journal prompts online or in books (or just a little further down in this post!)
 Prompts can help spark some ideas and get you started.

 If you’re having trouble getting started, set a timer for 5-10 minutes and write about your intention for happy journaling.
 This could be something like “I want to increase my happiness” or “I want to reduce my stress.”
 Once the timer goes off, start writing about whatever comes to mind.